DavidNix/nix-personal-blog/content/post/error-handling-in-go.md

 > Error handling [in Go] does not obscure the flow of control.

-Since an `error` in Go must either be 1) handled/ignored right then and there or 2) returned to the caller.
-You can track the path of the `error`.
+Because an `error` in Go must either be 1) handled/ignored right then and there or 2) returned to the caller, you can track the path of the `error`.

 The flow of control is less clear in other languages.
 Take Swift: